Comparison of Anomaly Detectors: Context Matters: Other influences

+Some of the drops in performance may be explained by our choice of default parameters, as for some model--dataset combination the optimization did not explore as much of the hyperparameter space or even got stuck at one point.
+As a result, the pool of methods may have shrunk close to the original 50 random samples.
+One other factor that may have affected the results, has been the lack of hyperparameters restrictions that we have manually imposed after random sample has been drawn, such having latent dimension of autoencoders lower than the input dimension.

+When put together, the individual gains we have seen (namely GANomaly, flows and gans) are definitely worth exploring, when one has only one objective to aim at and enough computational budged to explore even the hyperparameters of Bayesian optimization itself.

-\section{Ensembles experiments}
+\subsection{Ensembles experiments}

-Creation of ensembles consisted of two steps.
+Creation of ensembles/hyperparameter averaging method consisted of two steps.
 Firstly the performance metrics were precomputed for all the methods and each repetition or anomaly class, in order to quickly assert which hyperparameters to include.
-Secondly we created multiple ensembles for each combination of the criterion metric and size, totaling in $4$ different ensembles per each repetition/anomaly class.
-During evaluation the best ensembles were selected by the \textit{max} protocol on the validation data, as the \textit{mean} does not make much sense.\footnote{Hyperparameters such as the criterion do not define the contents of an ensemble, only the means of its creation, therefore ensembles with the same hyperparameters across repetitions do not necessarily contain the same models, which in turn does not fit with the \textit{mean} protocol.} Resulting average ranks in the AUC metric and average improvement in the AUC are presented in the last rows of Tab.~\ref{tab:tabular_ensemble_size_auc} and~\ref{tab:images_ensemble_size_auc} for the tabular and image data, respectively.
-The effect of the sorting criterion and the size of an ensemble is shown in the same place, suggesting that smaller ensembles on tabular data perform better, though we are inclined to state that the ensembles we tried degrade performance of some methods less then for other.
-Additionally Tab.~\ref{tab:tabular_ensemble_size_auc} and~\ref{tab:images_ensemble_size_auc} show the same results when measured in TPR@5.
-Needless to say the performance is lower when the criterion and evaluation metric are mismatched, though the value of AUC is in this regard better.
+Secondly we created multiple ensembles for each combination of the criterion metric and size, totaling in $4$ different ensembles per each repetition, which allowed us to compare individual effects.
+Resulting average ranks in the AUC metric and average improvement in the AUC are presented in odd/even rows respectively of tables~\ref{tab:ensembles_sensitivity_grouped}.a--c for each dataset type and combination of criterion and ensemble size.
+We can see that in the majority the effect on AUC is zero, with notable exception of GANomaly on tabular data and feature matching GAN on images containing semantic anomalies.
+Notable observation is that smaller ensembles perform usually better, which may suggest that by not weighting individual members of the ensembles or by not employing some heuristic for choosing the optimal size, we are crudely including hyperparameters, that only hinder the performance.